klaraborowska/Pixel-Art-Maker/README.md

 ## How Does It Work

-Enter grid width and height to create the grid.
-Then pick a color and single click on the cell to change it's color, to remove it double click on the cell.
-Click and move mouse to draw, press shift and move mouse to erase.
+Enter a width and height to create a grid.
+Pick a color and single click on the cell to change its color.
+To remove a cell, double click on it.
+Click and move the mouse to draw.
+Move the mouse while pressing the shift key to erase.
 By clicking on the bucket the color of the whole drawing surface will be changed.
-It's possible to add rows and columns to the grid or change size of the cell.
+It's possible to add rows and columns to the grid or change the size of the cell.
 To view the drawing you can remove the grid and add white background color.